 Then, use the second MATCH() to find the column that has Test 3 marks:

 Thanks to the MATCH() function, you now have the row number and the index number to be used as arguments for the INDEX() function to search the whole range of cells for the appropriate marks.
 So, the complete formula looks like this:

-In this illustration, you noticed that the formula is able to retrieve the marks based on the student name and Test type specified in cell A6 and B6 respectively.
-This allows the spreadsheet user to obtain any student’s marks for any test by entering the student name and the type of test.
+In this illustration, you noticed that the formula is able to retrieve the marks based on student name and Test type specified in cell A6 and B6 respectively.
+This allows the spreadsheet user to obtain any student’s marks for any test by entering the student name plus the type of test.

 The formula used here is the same as the one above.
 However, it uses cell referencing to specify the lookup value for the MATCH functions in the formula.